-Property Transfers: Ottawa County - NewsBreak
+Property transfers: Ottawa County - NewsBreak

-The Ottawa County Auditor's Office released the following property transfers for Dec.
-12 to Dec.
-16:
+The Ottawa County Auditor released property transfers for Dec.
+19 to Dec.
+23.

 Allen Township